Dark Web Marketplaces and COVID-19: before the vaccine

 \section{Results}

 We assessed the impact of COVID-19 on online illicit trade along three main criteria.
-First, we focused on the 7 marketplaces containing at least one COVID-19 specific listing, analysing their offers in terms of the categories \textit{PPE}, \textit{medicines}, \textit{medical frauds}, \textit{tests}, and \textit{ventilators}, as introduced in Table~\ref{Categories_Keywords}.
-Second, we considered the 12 marketplaces that included at least one listing in one of the categories in Table~\ref{Categories_Keywords}, thus adding listings to the COVID-19 \textit{mentions} category in our analysis.
+First, we focused on the 13 DWMs containing at least one COVID-19 specific listing, analysing their offers in terms of the categories \textit{PPE}, \textit{medicines}, \textit{guides on scamming}, \textit{web domains}, \textit{medical frauds}, \textit{tests}, \textit{fake medical records}, and \textit{ventilators}, as introduced in Table~\ref{Categories_Keywords}.
+Second, we considered the 18 DWMs that included at least one listing in one of the categories in Table~\ref{Categories_Keywords}, thus adding listings to the COVID-19 \textit{mentions} category in our analysis.
 We investigated the relationship between major COVID-19 events, public attention, and the time evolution of the number of active listings.
-Third, we quantified the indirect impact that COVID-19 had on all 23 marketplaces under consideration by tracking the percentage of listings mentioning the themes of lockdown, delays and sales.
+Third, we quantified the indirect impact that COVID-19 had on all 30 DWMs under consideration by tracking the percentage of listings mentioning the themes of lockdown, delays, and sales.
 We linked their frequency to major COVID-19 events.